Standard Development Life Cycle

 Save yourself and others the time of having to re-check-out the source and find an available

 user for your change to be tested at a future date.
-The Users are allocated for the project at
+The Users are allocated for the project

-this time not in the future.
+at this time not in the future.

 Along with this goal, other types of testing need to be done.

-Scenario Base Testing--try to come up with possible scenarios that will cause problems for the
+Scenario Base Testing--try to come up with possible scenarios that will cause problems

 The script used here has, basic information.
 Scenario, Test data needed, expected results,